Gulf Islands Driftwood - Salt Spring and Gulf Islands community news

 Faster isn’t better if you want safer roads

-Earlier this week, Transportation Minister Todd Stone directed ICBC to commission a third-party review to determine how to keep vehicle insurance rates from continuing to soar in this province.
-If public input is requested as MORE
+In mid-December, Transportation Minister Todd Stone directed ICBC to commission a third-party review to determine how to keep vehicle insurance rates from continuing to soar in this province.
+If public input is requested as part MORE

 COMMUNITY